huggingface/transformers/model_cards/patrickvonplaten/bert2bert-cnn_dailymail-fp16/README.md

 ## Training script:

-**IMPORTANT** In order for this code to work, make sure you checkout to the branch [more_general_trainer_metric](https://github.com/huggingface/transformers/tree/more_general_trainer_metric), which slightly adapts the `Trainer` for `EncoderDecoderModels` according to this PR: https://github.com/huggingface/transformers/pull/5840.
+**IMPORTANT**: In order for this code to work, make sure you checkout to the branch [more_general_trainer_metric](https://github.com/huggingface/transformers/tree/more_general_trainer_metric), which slightly adapts the `Trainer` for `EncoderDecoderModels` according to this PR: https://github.com/huggingface/transformers/pull/5840.